Jasminewong92/Jiemin-Huang.github.io/index2.md

-Developing and testing the biological activities of natural products and metal-based compounds for molecular target.
-Studying the protein-protein interactions that correlate with disease progression after drug treatment.
+Developing and testing the biological activities of natural products and metal-based compounds for molecular targets.
+Studying the protein-protein interactions that correlate with disease progression after drugs treatment.